The following requirements are applicable to Members and their guests at all times:

 - Business Casual Attire is allowed throughout the Clubhouse with the exception of specific events for which higher modes of attire (e.g., Business Dress Attire, black tie or white tie) are specified for the event.

-- Casual Attire is allowed throughout the Clubhouse on Saturdays (excluding the Wigwam during dinner) and Sundays and federal holidays except as noted below.
+- Casual Attire is allowed throughout the Clubhouse on Fridays in the Rendezvous, Carvery and Federal Room only, Saturdays (excluding the Wigwam during dinner) and Sundays and federal holidays except as noted below.

 - Business Casual Attire or better is required in the Wigwam for evening meals.

 - Business Casual Attire or better is always required in the Main Dining Room.